datalens-tech/datalens-backend/kb/development_guides/plugins/dl_core_plugin.md

 DataSource is a wrapper for accessing DataSourceSpec data.

-In most cases, `SqlDataSource` or `StandardSQLDataSource` will be suitable base classes.
+In most cases, `SQLDataSource` or `StandardSQLDataSource` will be suitable base classes.

 A number of convenient base classes are implemented for commonly used source types (for example, `SubselectDataSource` for dataset subqueries)